 Well, there’s a little more to it.

-If you are streaming music, you are accessing information on a server.
+If you are streaming music, you are accessing the information on a server.
 And you are using a network to do so.
-Contrast this with using a cassette or a CD, where you simply put the CD into the player and played it – all that was consumed was the power needed to play the CD.
-When you stream music, however, you are using resources to access the information, get it back on to your device and of course, you are also using power to play the music.
+Contrast this with using a cassette or a CD, where you simply put the CD into the player and play it – all that was consumed was the power needed to play the CD.
+When you stream music, however, you are using resources to access the information, get it back onto your device, and of course, you are also using power to play the music.

 And this is not really something minor.
 There is evidence to suggest that streaming music is contributing to the spread of greenhouse gases.

 A study done by the University of Glasgow and the University of Oslo titled the Cost of Music claimed that while the consumption of plastic itself had gone down since music moved from vinyl (records) to digital, streaming music from the Internet has resulted in “significantly higher carbon emissions than at any previous point in the history of music.”
 Storing music online and processing and streaming it consumes a very high amount of energy and resources, which actually have a negative impact on the environment.

 In statistical terms, as per the study, music consumption in the 2000s emitted approximately 157 million kilograms of greenhouse gas equivalents.
 Today, the number of greenhouse gases that are generated because of streaming music is estimated to be between 200 and 350 million kilograms.